When we say that our church is "gospel-centered" what we mean is that the truth of the Gospel of Jesus Christ affects all of what we do.

 The Gospel is the Good News centered on the person and work of Jesus Christ.
 Even while we were in sinful rebellion against Him, God loved us and showed mercy to us and gave us His eternal Son, Jesus Christ.
 Though He lived a sinless life, Jesus was nailed to a cross and killed to take the punishment that we deserve for our sin.

 As a sign of Jesus' faithfulness and divinity, God raised Jesus from the dead and seated Him in a position of ultimate authority.
 Jesus' defeat of death gives us the hope of eternal life.
-When we, enabled by the grace of God, repent of our rebellion against God and put our faith in Jesus Christ we are saved from our sin.
-Simultaneously we are then adopted by the Father as His children and justified (made right) before God in Christ.
+When we, enabled by the grace of God, repent of our rebellion against God and put our faith in Jesus Christ, we are saved from our sin.
+Simultaneously, we are adopted by the Father as His children and justified (made right) before God in Christ.
 We are then gradually transformed to better reflect God's glory by the Spirit.
 (1 Peter 1:3, John 3:16, Romans 5:1, Ephesians 1:20, Ephesians 2:4-9, 2 Corinthians 5:21)